 Supervision Required: Under the daily management direction of the Town Administrator and the policy direction of the Board of Health; the Public Health Agent works in accordance with municipal policies and objectives and in accordance with local, state, and federal regulations and laws.
 The employee is required to establish short and long-range department plans and objectives for a key department of the Town.
 The Public Health Agent assumes direct accountability for department results.
 Consults with the Board of Health and the Town Administrator where clarification, interpretation, or exception to municipal policy may be required.
 The employee exercises responsibility in the development of department operating and capital budgets.
 The employee is expected to resolve all conflicts which arise and coordinate with others as necessary.

 Supervisory Responsibility: The Public Health Agent, as a regular and continuing part of the job, is a department head.
-Supervisory Responsibilities include but are not limited to: Direct supervision of the Public Health Nurse, direct supervision of the Board of Health expense budget and purchasing expenditures; planning, scheduling, coordinating and oversight of contracted grant employees; technical oversight of all Board of Health programs and clinics and direct supervisory responsible for all volunteers, contractors or per diem/part-time staff employed or working under the Town of Dudley’s Board of Health
+Supervisory Responsibilities include but are not limited to: Direct supervision of the Public Health Nurse, direct supervision of the Board of Health expense budget and purchasing expenditures; planning, scheduling, coordinating and oversight of contracted grant employees; technical oversight of all Board of Health programs and clinics and direct supervisory responsible for all volunteers, contractors or per diem/part-time staff employed or working under the Town of Dudley’s Board of Health.

 Confidentiality: In accordance with the State Public Records Law, the employee has regular access at the departmental level to a wide variety of confidential information, including official personnel records, or client and department records.